-Over a 10-day period ending on April 20, CBP officers at eight ports of entry extending from Brownsville to Del Rio seized narcotics totaling $7.9 million in street value and processed 313,790 tourist permits, a 7 percent increase from the 292,000 permits processed during the same period in FY 2013.
-Nearly half of the total permits, 154,240, were processed at the Laredo Port of Entry alone.
+Over a 10-day period ending on March 31, CBP officers at eight ports of entry extending from Brownsville to Del Rio seized narcotics totaling $17.8 million in street value and processed more than 292,000 tourist permits, a 4 percent increase from the 280,765 permits processed during the same period in FY 2012.
+Nearly half of the total permits, 140,715 were processed at the Laredo Port of Entry alone.

 CBP officers realized these enforcement successes and maintained border security at the ports while implementing measures designed to facilitate lawful trade and travel.
 CBP constantly monitored traffic during Holy Week and opened as many lanes as possible commensurate with traffic flow.

-As we approach the summer travel season, the traveling public is urged to obtain radio frequency identification (RFID) enabled documents such as U.S. passport cards or newer versions of the border crossing card or resident alien card so that they may be able to use the Ready Lanes.
-In addition, the traveling public may tune in to AM 1610 in Laredo or AM 1610 in Brownsville for some helpful border crossing information or check the wait times by logging on to CBP Border Wait Times.
+As we approach the summer travel season, the traveling public is urged to obtain radio frequency identification-enabled documents such as U.S. passport cards or newer version of the border crossing card or resident alien card so that they may be able to use the Ready Lanes.
+In addition, the traveling public may tune in to AM 1610 in Laredo and Brownsville for some helpful border crossing information or check the wait times.